greenelab/hclust/README.md

 **`linkage`**

-A function to calculate the distance between pairs of clusters, used in determining linkage criterion, in the format:
+A function to calculate the distance between pairs of clusters based on a distance matrix, used in determining linkage criterion, in the format:

 ```javascript
 function (arrayA, arrayB, distanceMatrix) { return someNumber; }